Zy0d0x0/HS2-Wheel/README.md

 F10 |Menu long press - enter main menu, exit  from menu option Page Up |cursor/option right
 Page Down |cursor/option left

-Thanks to both SQ9CWN & EI8FIB for helping find out the keys used by the keyboard as M7SYN does not own a wired USB keyboard.

 # Hardware Setup